EthenStrine/English/Notes/Notes - Macbeth.md

 most likely had something to do with the assassination) – at the age of 27, Malcolm

 was crowned King Malcolm III of Scotland.

+## Act 1

+### Scene 1
+**Setting** - This is a very dark tragedy - most of the play takes plce in a darkened world - we will see that this represents the evil that is come upon the Earth.